- Application Questions

 Will my students be able to meet American students at your centers?

-Seven of the nine FLS International centers are located on school campuses.
+Six of the seven FLS International centers are located on school campuses.
 This means that your students will have many opportunities to meet and interact with American students.
 Your students will also come into close contact with Americans through their experience in the homestay or dormitory.
 We encourage all students to take an active part in campus life.
 Our two city-center locations are in vibrant downtown areas, providing your students with many opportunities to interact with Americans.